 Or for a more complete resource on consumer protection in New hampshire, see the New Hampshire Consumer's Sourcebook.

-See the section of the Federal Trade Commission (FTC) website for consumers Resolving problems - refunds & returns, and shipping & billing errors.
+See the section of the Federal Trade Commission (FTC) website for consumers Resolving problems - refunds and returns, and shipping and billing errors.

 Privacy and Identity Theft